 2. This has nothing to do with the person I’m hating on, and everything to do with me.

-I asked my good friend, Luisa Smoot, if she had any wisdom for me around the topic of hating and haters.
-She’s been one of my role models in this area since I’ve known her.
-She’s resilient and real and wholehearted.
+I asked my friend Luisa Smoot, if she had any wisdom for me around the topic of hating and haters.
+I look up to her in this area: she’s resilient and real and wholehearted.
 Here’s what she said:

 “[Getting hated on] is not something you have control over so how do you respond?
 It makes me think back to the second agreement in The Four Agreements: Don’t take anything personally.
 The things people say about you actually say nothing about you and everything about them.”